tomfanisawesome/Rock-Paper-Scissors-Game/README.md

-# A HTML file that outlines the game rules of a rock scissor paper gamer .
+# A HTML file that outlines the rules of a rock scissor paper game